Krassnig/CodeDraw/README.md

 public class Main {
 	public static void main(String[] args) {
-		// Creates a new CodeDraw window with the size of 600x600 pixel CodeDraw cd = new CodeDraw();
+		// Creates a new CodeDraw window with the size of 400x400 pixel CodeDraw cd = new CodeDraw(400, 400);

 		// Sets the drawing color to red cd.setColor(Palette.RED);